Human penis: Evolved adaptations

-Testis and penis size
+Penis size

-Evolution has caused sexually selected adaptations to occur in penis and testis size in order to maximise reproductive success and minimise sperm competition.
+Evolution has caused sexually selected adaptations to occur in penis size in order to maximise reproductive success and minimise sperm competition.

 Sperm competition has caused the human penis to evolve in length and size for sperm retention and displacement.
 To achieve this, the penis must be of sufficient length to reach any rival sperm and to maximally fill the vagina.
-In order to ensure that the female retains the male's sperm, the adaptations in length of the human penis have occurred so that the ejaculate is placed close to the female cervix.
+In order to ensure that the female retains the male's sperm, the adaptations of increased length of the human penis have occurred so that the ejaculate is placed close to the female cervix.
 This is achieved when complete penetration occurs and the penis pushes against the cervix.
 These adaptations have occurred in order to release and retain sperm to the highest point of the vaginal tract.
 As a result, this adaptation also leaves the sperm less vulnerable to sperm displacement and semen loss.
 Another reason for this adaptation is that, due to the nature of the human posture, gravity creates vulnerability for semen loss.
 Therefore, a long penis, which places the ejaculate deep in the vaginal tract, could reduce the loss of semen.

 Another evolutionary theory of penis size is female mate choice and its associations with social judgements in modern-day society.
 A study which illustrates female mate choice as an influence on penis size presented females with life-size, rotatable, computer generated males.
 These varied in height, body shape and flaccid penis size, with these aspects being examples of masculinity.
 Female ratings of attractiveness for each male revealed that larger penises were associated with higher attractiveness ratings.
 These relations between penis size and attractiveness have therefore led to frequently emphasized associations between masculinity and penis size in popular media.
 This has led to a social bias existing around penis size with larger penises being preferred and having higher social status.
 This is reflected in the association between believed sexual prowess and penis size and the social judgement of penis size in relation to 'manhood'.